KhonngNhoTen/datainout/README.md

 - `templateExtension`: the type of file used.
 - `templateDir`: the directory containing the generated template files (for import or report).
 - `reportDir`: the location where exported files (HTML, PDF, Excel, etc.) are stored.
-- `excelSampleDir`: the directory containing sample Excel files (template Excel files).
+- `layoutDir`: The folder where the layout Excel (template) files are stored.

 ### III.
 Excel file layout